Ganesh907/SPRINGBOOT-PROJECT/README.md

 The objectives of the "NJOY TOY SHOP" is :
 ------------------------------------------------

-	1)  -  to provide a application which handles the information of the toys.
+	-  to provide a application which handles the information of the toys.
-	2) -  to generate the bill of the total orders.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 In this application ADMIN can :